espocrm/documentation/user-guide/activities-and-calendar.md

 To refresh calendar items you can click on the date range title at the top in the center.

 ### Shared Calendar

-Shared calendar is available since the version 5.2.0.

 Users can create custom shared views that will display events of specific teams.